RehabMan/OS-X-USB-Inject-All/README.md

 Currently, only Intel controllers are supported.
 The most commonly used SMBIOS model identifiers are in the kext.

-It is not intendended that this kext be used long term.
-It is best to create a custom injector containing only the ports that are active on the target machine.
+Without a custom configuration, it is not intended that this kext be used long term.
+It is best to create a custom injector containing only the ports that are active on the target machine, or to create an SSDT that customizes the port injection done by USBInjectAll.kext.
+Customizing USBInjectAll.kext with an SSDT is covered later in this README.

 For some chipsets, you may need to bypass the 15-port limit in 10.11.
 In particular, XHCI controllers with device-id that starts with '8' will need the patch to bypass the limit.
 The patch was created by arix98 and published on insanelymac.com here: http://www.insanelymac.com/forum/topic/308325-guide-1011-full-speed-usb-series-89-keeping-vanilla-sle/page-9#entry2175618 (post #179 of that thread).